Water heat recycling: Impact and cost

 Heating water accounts for 18% of the average household utility bill.
 Standard units save up to 60% of the heat energy that is otherwise lost down the drain when using the shower.

 Installing a water heat recycler reduces energy consumption and thus greenhouse gas emissions and the overall energy dependency of the household.
+In the commercial sector, 20-50% of energy used is wasted as heat escaping, which not only is inefficient, but also harmful for the environment.

 Typical retail price for a domestic drain water heat recovery unit ranges from around $400 to $1,000 Canadian.
 For a regular household, water heating is usually about 20% of overall energy demand.
 The energy savings can result in an average payback time for the initial investment of 2–10 years.

 A 2-year independent study of waste water heat recovery systems installed into residential houses in the UK found savings of 380kWh and 500kWh per person per year.

 Industrial scale and HVAC

 A heat pump can be combined with municipal sewage lines to allow a large building's HVAC system recycle the winter heat or summer cool (compared to the outside air) of water flowing out of many homes and businesses.

 The reverse is also possible: heat from air conditioning and industrial chillers can be used to pre-heat water.

 Heat rejected by a chiller system for providing air-conditioning to larger buildings can be recovered by installing a heat-exchanger between the incoming domestic cold water, and condenser water return.

 A conventional chilled water system rejects heat gathered by the condenser water loop from the refrigerant to a cooling tower.

 By diverting a fraction of mass flow rate of condenser water away from the cooling tower, and circulating it through a heat-exchanger (usually a plate-and-frame configuration), incoming domestic cold water can be pre-heated before reaching the boiler.
 This reduces the required increase in temperature of the water before it can be supplied to the end user, and therefore lowering boiler fuel burn.
+Even just this slight increase in efficiency of energy has significant impacts on the slowing of global warming.